rainwoodman/website/index.rst

 - `The BlueTides Simulation <http://bluetides-project.org/>`_

-Here is a list of research topics and projects that I am interested in and/or have contributed to:
+Here is a list of research topics and projects that I have contributed to:

 - Cosmology